On inaudible properties of broken drums - Isospectrality with mixed Dirichlet-Neumann boundary conditions: Inaudible properties

-\emph{One cannot hear which parts of a drum are broken.}
+\subsection{One cannot hear which parts of a drum are broken}

-In~\cite{JakobsonLevitinNadirashviliPolterovich2006}, Jakobson~et~al. considered the question whether two broken versions of a drum with drumheads attached exactly where the other version's drumhead is free, can sound the same.
-They answered in the affirmative by showing that the half-disks in Figure~\ref{fig:IsospectralHalfDisks} are transplantable and therefore isospectral.
-Note that these domains come from a self-dual pair, which in turn arises from the pair with just $2$ edge colours and $2$ vertices per graph as indicated in Appendix~\ref{sec:PairsWithFourVerticesAndThreeEdgeColours}.
+The transplantable half-disks in Figure~\ref{fig:IsospectralHalfDisks} were used to show that two broken versions of a drum with drumheads attached exactly where the other version's drumhead is free can sound the same~\cite{JakobsonLevitinNadirashviliPolterovich2006}.
+These domains come from a self-dual pair, which in turn arises from the pair with $2$ edge colors and $2$ vertices per graph as indicated in Figure~\ref{fig:Appendix-4-vertices-per-graph} in the appendix.
 Figure~\ref{fig:SelfdualPairs} presents another self-dual\emph{ }pair giving rise to domains with a single Dirichlet boundary component.
-Similarly, one can use almost self-dual pairs, that is, pairs of transplantable graphs with bipartite loopless versions which differ from their dual pair by a permutation of edge colours only, to construct domains whose spectra are invariant under swapping Dirichlet with Neumann boundary conditions.